 However, the number of scammers claiming to be from Social Security is on the rise, making seniors extremely vulnerable.
 If a person on the phone is performing one of these suspicious actions, hang up the phone and file a report right away:

-To avoid fraud, beware of any other scams such as emails, links, and more that ask for personal information.
+To avoid fraud senior benefits calls, beware of any other scams such as emails, links, and more that ask for personal information.
 Avoid carrying your Social Security card in public or sharing your number unless with a reputable government agency, and be aware of any promises that sound too good to be true.

 If you are unsure whether you can trust the representative you’re speaking to, it is best to err on the side of caution.
 To double-check their identity, you can also call Social Security's customer service line at 800-772-1213.